stevemonaco/ImageMagitek/README.md

 [Serilog](https://github.com/serilog/serilog) for logging

 [Nuke](https://github.com/nuke-build/nuke) for the C#-based build system

+[PixiEditor/ColorPicker](https://github.com/PixiEditor/ColorPicker) for the color picker for direct graphics

 # External Contributors
 Thanks to these people for helping push TileShop along